 Amazon makes it clear that its goals are not related to the hairdressing business.
 Bezos' company describes the salon as an "experiential place where new products and technologies are presented," and notes that it has no plans to open any more salons at this time.

 Amazon has not detailed the type of data it will collect from customers using the salon.
-Admittedly, the fact that he is capturing customer images for the virtual hair color test raises doubts as to what he intends to do with the collected data.
-Will the “hairdresser” database be used only to test technologies or for something else?
+Admittedly, the fact that he's capturing customer images for the virtual hair color test raises questions about what he intends to do with the collected data.
+Will the "hairdresser's" database be used only for testing technologies or for something else?

 As many recall, Amazon has a complicated history with its use of technologies such as facial recognition and biometrics, having sold biometric facial recognition services to law enforcement in the United States.
 Its facial recognition technology has instead been the subject of a data privacy lawsuit.
 And his Ring camera company continues to work in partnership with the police.
 Customers should be informed if they are participating in an Amazon research project, and not just having fun with new technology products.